 Enter a world where puzzles matter.
-From Tokyo to New York, from the classroom to the puzzle page to the tournament floor, Miyamoto and the Machine takes you into the brain of the inventor and the players, all while scratching the intersections of education, business, and technology.
+From Tokyo to New York, from the classroom to the puzzle page to the tournament floor, Miyamoto and the Machine takes you into the brain of the inventor and the players, all while the machines of business and technology crash into artistry and humanity.

 "A machine doesn't have heart. it cannot make shakespeare, beethoven, picasso.
 This is our world, it is for human being."

 "When you see an open square you want to put something in it.
 There is something about human nature that we want to fill up spaces."